BloodhavenStudios/QuartzEngine/README.md

 View all of our examples [here](https://github.com/BloodhavenStudios/QuartzEngine/tree/main/examples)

 ## Contributing
-If you gave a suggestion that would make this better, please fork the repo and create a pull request.
-Dont forget to give the project a star!
+If you have a suggestion that would make this better, please go to the [official discord server](https://discord.gg/nGZ3pH5Rq3) and make the suggestion under [┣💡︱𝖲𝗎𝗀𝗀𝖾𝗌𝗍𝗂𝗈𝗇𝗌](https://discord.com/channels/751537610798923776/983132575256166460)
-1. Fork the project.
-2. Create your feature branch
-3. Commit your changes
-4. push to branch

 ## License
 This product is under the MIT License